Anas-Nasir/WorldDataVisualizationTool/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.8.

+#Overview

+WorldMap is a data visualization tool designed to display and interact with world data in a meaningful way.
+Built using Angular, it leverages modern web technologies to provide a responsive and interactive user experience.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.